FayrouzWaleed/Syntecxhub-Pandas-CSV-reader-basic-analysis/README.md

   - count
 - Filter rows based on specific conditions
 - Select and slice specific columns
-- Save the filtered dataset to a new CSV/Excel file
+- Save the filtered dataset to a new CSV file

 ---